In business, SEO consultants need to keep their client’s allies close but their keyword competitors even closer through website ranking analysis.

 SEO consultant’s tip: Keyword analysis highlights gaps in your keyword coverage and identifies areas in which your website may not be as strong.
 Use this information to optimize your website for long tail keywords or niche keywords that you may not have thought of.

 SEO Consultants tip: Find out what content opportunities exist across your competitor’s websites and whether you can implement similar pages on your website.
-This may be a company blog, a news and events page, media release page, local attractions page and so forth.
+This may be a company blog, a news, and events page, a media release page, a local attractions page and so forth.

 Number of backlinks (off-page optimization)

 A website’s link profile is an important signal in influencing search engine rankings.
 When everything else is equal, a website with the largest number of quality, trustworthy, credible and relevant backlinks will be ranked highest.
 A competitor’s website that has been in existence for longer would have been more likely to have built up a strong link portfolio in that time.